jpark04-qub/SQBA/README.md

 # Pretrained Model
 As cited in the paper, networks and their weights can be downloaded from (https://github.com/huyvnphan/PyTorch_CIFAR10?tab=readme-ov-file)

+# Setup and run
+- Create "model/cifar10" and "data" directories for weights and dataset respectively
+- Download weights for resnet18.pt and mobilenet_v2.pt
+- Download cifar10 dataset
+- run attack_tb.py

 # Citation
 If you use SQBA for your research, please cite the paper:
 ```